Komlancz/juhi-and-jani/README.md

 # juhi-and-jani
-This is a repository for Juhi and Jani
+This is a test repository for Juhi and Jani

+##First test
+Please write something here:

+>>>

+###After that, please commit and push the changes.